clojurists-together/clojuriststogether.org/content/news/2023/Q2 2023 Call for Proposals and April Survey.md

 In early April, we surveyed our members - to find out what types of initiatives they would like us to focus on for this round of funding.
 Their responses are summarized below.
-Thanks as always – it is extremely helpful in ensuring thatthe community is a vital source of input.
+Thanks as always – it is extremely helpful in ensuring that the community is a vital source of input.

 If you work on a Clojure open source project, especially one mentioned as a focus area for our members,